tabarra/txAdmin/docs/menu.md

 The txAdmin menu has a variety of different convars that can alter the default behavior of the menu

-**txAdminMenu-updateInterval**
-* Description: Controls the interval in which players are updated for each online admin. *Increasing this can improve client performance but will make updates to the players page slower*
-* Default: 5000
-* Usage: `+set txAdminMenu-updateInterval 10000`

 **txAdminMenu-pageKey**
 * Description: Will change the key used for changing pages in the menu.
 This value must be the exact browser key code for your preferred key.
 You can use [this](https://keycode.info/)